polywrap/documentation/src/docs/quick-start/polywrap-client.md

 }

-// Turn the returned buffer into a string and log it const schema = catResult.value.toString();
+// Turn the returned buffer into a string and log it const schema = new TextDecoder().decode(catResult.value);

 console.log(schema);
 ```

-In this example, we printed out a Wrap's Schema file.
-This is the definition of what types and methods are present within a Wrap, and we'll talk more about it in the next section.
+In this example, we printed out a Wrap's Manifest file.
+This is a file that contains the definiton of the Wrap.
+Amongst other things it contains what types and methods are present within a Wrap, called the Wrap's Schema, and we'll talk more about it in the next section.